abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 │   │   │  ├── libs.ref  -> files specific to node process (timing lib, cell lef, tech lef) for example is `sky130_fd_sc_hd` (Sky130nm Foundry Standard Cell High Density)
 │   │   │  ├── libs.tech -> files specific for the tool (klayout,netgen,magic...)
 ```
-More data on openLANE can be found on its original github page [openLANE](https://github.com/efabless/openlane).

 ### Getting familiar to EDA tools
 We would be working on the OpenLINK  tool, but it is not exactly a tool, it is the flow which comprises of the many open source tool like `Viosis`, `OpenSTA`, etc. The basic aim of having this OpenLINK is to have complete RTL to GDSII flow and cut of the humain intervention.